Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 ## Part 2: Education
 &nbsp;&nbsp;&nbsp; Here add your alma mater, when you graduated, your gpa, and your major(s) and minor(s).
-If you have any certifications this can be and "Education and Certifications" section.
+If you have any certifications this can be an "Education and Certifications" section.

 ## Part 3: Employment